-Capital Cities of India are imperative to the growth and development of the nation, as most of the political, administrative, and financial and business hubs are located in these regions.
-These capital cities depict the vast dimensions and magnitude of Indian culture.
-The Indian capital cities have attained its prestigious status because they are a core of modernisation and consumerism.
-Moreover, the capital cities are also prospering commercial and financial centres.
-New Delhi
+The capital cities depict the vast dimensions and magnitude of Indian culture.
+The Indian capital cities have attained its prestigious status because they are a core of modernization and consumerism.
+Moreover, the capital cities are also prospering commercial and financial centers.

 Capital Cities in North India

 The capital cities of North India are New Delhi, Chandigarh, Shimla, Srinagar, Jaipur, Dehradun and Lucknow.

 New Delhi is the capital city of India with a total area of 42.7 Sq km.
 It is situated within the metropolis of Delhi and serves as the seat of the Government of India and the Government of the National Capital Territory of Delhi (NCT).

 Chandigarh, also called The Beautiful City, serves as the capital of 2 states, Punjab and Haryana, and is a union territory of India.

 Shimla is the capital city of Himachal Pradesh and in 1864, it was declared the summer capital of the erstwhile British Rule in India.
 It is located in northwest Himalayas at an altitude of 2,130 m.